 Many copyeditors prefer to work on an entire manuscript at once to ensure consistency and to help with citation formatting, but check with your editor to create an editing schedule that works for both of you.
 For copyedits, you can expect in-text edits on each page of the manuscript as well as a style sheet.

-Stage: You got peer review reports back and need help implementing their suggestions (usually pre-contract, rarely post-contract)
+Stage: You got peer review reports back (usually pre-contract)

 This is the second stage of developmental editing.
 Some authors prefer to do this on their own, which can work fine if the reader reports are clear, you don’t have major revisions, you already know how you’ll be implementing revision suggestions, and you’re pretty self-directed in terms of meeting deadlines.